ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt3-hosting.md

 - [Part 1: Setting up Pelican - Installation and Theme](https://shahayush.com/2020/03/web-pelican-pt1-setup)
 - [Part 2: Writing content using Markdown](https://shahayush.com/2020/03/web-pelican-pt2-markdown)

-Upto this point, you have created your static website locally.
+Up to this point, you have created your static website locally.
 You surely want to share it with the public so that they can view your articles.
-There are several ways of deploying your websites but the best option is by using github pages.
+There are several ways of deploying your websites but the best option is by using GitHub pages.

-## Why Github Pages?
+## Why GitHub Pages?

 1. It is completely free of cost.
 You don't need to buy any hosting services.
 Github hosts your website for free.

-2. It is secure and reliable as the website is hosted in a secure github server.
+2. It is secure and reliable as the website is hosted in a secure GitHub server.

 3. It becomes easy to organize and keep track of your source code.

 ## Let's get started

-### 1. Create and associate a github repo
+### 1. Create and associate a GitHub repo

-- If you don't already have a github account, go to [github](https://github.com) and create one.
+- If you don't already have a GitHub account, go to [GitHub](https://github.com) and create one.

-- Login to [github](https://github.com) and create a repository with the name username.github.io (Replace username by your github's username) and copy the clone address as shown in the gif below.
+- Login to [github](https://github.com) and create a repository with the name username.github.io (Replace username by your GitHub's username) and copy the clone address as shown in the gif below.

     ![create_repo](/images/create_repo.gif){.img-center}

-- Now, goto your project directory i.e. `'web_development'` perform the following commands to add your remote repository that you just created to your project.
+- Now, go to your project directory i.e. `'web_development'` perform the following commands to add the remote repository that you just created to your project.

 ```console
 (.venv) $ git init
 (.venv) $ git remote add origin 'https://github.com/ayushblog/ayushblog.github.io.git'
 ```

-> Use the url that you just copied from the repository you created.
+> Use the URL that you just copied from the repository you created.

-- Also, add your github email address and username to git.
+- Also, add your GitHub email address and username to git.
 You can find your username by logging into [github](https://github.com) and finding the name as shown below.

     ![username](/images/username.png){.img-center}